onepub-dev/barrel_create/README.md

 ```

 ## quiet
-When recursing barrel_create reports any direct that it inspected but didn't have enough .dart files to trigger the creation of a Barrel file.
-You can suppress this
+When recursing barrel_create reports any directory that it inspected but didn't have enough .dart files to trigger the creation of a Barrel file.

-warning by passing the `--quiet (-q)` flag.
+By default these messages are suppressed.
+You can enable the messages by passing `--no-quiet (-no-q)` flag.

 ## generated directories
-If barrel_create detects a directory that has generated files in it (other than its own file)
+If barrel_create detects a directory that has generated files (*.g.dart) in it (other than its own file)
 then it will not generate a barrel file in that directory.

 > Most generated directories already have a barrel file created